 - A fixed rate HELOC charges a set rate after the introductory or teaser rate expires.
 For example, you may pay a 2% for the first six months or year of the line and then 5% for the remainder of the line.
 Although your rate increases after the introductory period it is fixed at the new, higher rate and not subject to change.

 Adjustable (or Variable) Rate

-- With an adjustable rate (also known as a variable rate) home equity line of credit the interest rate is subject to change, and potentially increase, on a monthly, semi-annual or annual basis and fluctuates based on changes in an underlying index rate such as LIBOR or the prime interest rate.
+- With an adjustable rate (also known as a variable rate) HELOC the after introductory period interest rate is subject to change, and potentially increase, on a monthly, semi-annual or annual basis and fluctuates based on changes in an underlying index rate such as a treasury note or the prime interest rate.
 Some lenders offer a 5/5 home equity line of credit with the interest rate subject to change only every five years.
-5/5 home equity lines typically require lower CLTV ratios.
+5/5 home equity lines typically require lower combined loan-to-value (CLTV) ratios.

 - Monthly payments for an adjustable rate home equity line are based on the outstanding loan amount and are comprised of both interest and principal, which means you pay down the loan balance a little with every payment.
 Some adjustable rate home equity lines allow borrowers to convert all or part of their loan balance into a fixed rate loan, also called a fixed rate advance, which eliminates the risk that the interest rate and monthly payment will increase in the future.

 - An interest only home equity line of credit is similar to the adjustable rate line of credit because the interest rate is subject to change on a monthly, semi-annual or annual basis and fluctuates with changes in an underlying index rate.
 With an interest only line of credit, however, the monthly payment is comprised of only interest and no principal during the draw period which means your monthly payment does not reduce your loan balance.
 The interest only option may only be available on owner-occupied properties.